Bill Cable

-Bill Cable (born William Laurence Cumpanas; May 2, 1946 – March 7, 1998) was an American actor, model, and stunt performer.
+Bill Cable (born William Laurence Cumpanas; May 2, 1946 – March 7, 1998) was an American model, actor and stunt performer.

-Biography
+Early life

-Cable was the grandchild of Thomas Ante and Katherine Pezo.
-In 1914 his grandfather left the village of Klenovac in Dalmatia, Croatia, and moved to Gary, Indiana.
+Born William Laurence Cumpanas in Gary, Indiana, he was the grandchild of Katherine Pezo and Thomas Ante.
+His grandfather was a Croatian immigrant, originally from the village of Klenovac in Dalmatia, who moved to the United States in 1914.
 He became a member of the former Hrvatski Sinovi CFU Lodge 396 and would eventually serve as the lodge's president.
-After Cable's grandfather died in 1950, his family moved to California.
+After Cable's grandfather died in 1950, his family moved to Southern California.

 Cable was a standout football player for North Hollywood High School as an offensive tackle, and became a varsity captain in his senior year.
 He continued playing football after enrolling at the University of Nevada, but eventually stopped after a serious head injury.
 His other hobbies included motorcycles and guns.

-He married Shirley Cumpanas in Nevada in 1985 and she had an affair with Christian Brando, son of actor Marlon Brando, which led to their divorce, according to an interview and essay with Shirley to Penthouse magazine.
-He and Cable remained friends.
-A few years earlier, they both interviewed by Skip E. Lowe on the Skip E. Lowe Globe.